gcxchange-gcechange/dev-sharepoint-integration-tenant/README.md

 # dev-sharepoint-integration-tenant
-This particular repository is responsible for integrating testing frameworks and auto deployment in SharePoint
+This particular repository is responsible for integrating testing frameworks and auto deployment in SharePoint tenant-wide.